 Workplace Safety and Health

-HIWIN prioritizes the physical and mental well-being, as well as the safety management, of its employees and contractors.
+HIWIN is committed to ensuring the physical and mental well-being of both employees and contractors through comprehensive safety and health management.
 In addition to adhering to legal regulations, the Company also promotes safety awareness among employees and implements various healthcare measures.
 Its goal is to create a secure and healthy work environment, prevent occupational accidents and illnesses, and establish a comprehensive Safety and Health Mutual Protection Circle.
+In terms of comprehensive corporate sustainability performance, HIWIN has incorporated occupational safety topics into its goal-setting process.
+Short-, medium-, and long-term targets for occupational injury prevention have been established and integrated into the development objectives of the management manual.

 Promotion of Safety Culture

-In 2023, every department conducted self-assessments and discovered a total of 523 hazards through independent inspections and regional activities, and 1,274 potential hazards were discovered during regional joint prevention activities were identified and addressed.
+In 2024, every department conducted self-assessments and discovered a total of 549 hazards factors through independent inspections and regional activities, and 1,381 potential risks were discovered during regional joint prevention activities were identified and addressed.
 Beginning in 2022, a quarterly analysis of weaknesses in safety culture promotion across different processes has been implemented.
 This includes the planning of relevant educational training, which has effectively improved the effectiveness and results of safety culture promotion.

 To enable employees to learn from the safety performance and practices of units with outstanding safety culture, HIWIN promoted safety culture activities in 2023 through the execution of four evaluation criteria: